101 Ways to Save Water, Conserve Energy, Reduce Waste, and Preserve Biodiversity

 - Dollar-vote for products and services that contribute to sustainability.

-Learn as much as you can and share it with others.
+Learn as much as you can and share what you learn humbly with others.

 - Practice gratitude towards everything that Earth has blessed you with in life.